KWSmit/Pixy_ev3dev/README.md

 # Tutorial how to use Pixy and Pixy2 on ev3dev operating system

-This tutorial contains explanation and sample code on how to use Pixy and Pixy2 for LEGO Mindstorms on the ev3dev operating system.
+This tutorial contains an explanation and sample code on how to use Pixy and Pixy2 for LEGO Mindstorms on the ev3dev operating system.

 ## Tabel of contents